niko1499/Design-Manifesto/index.md

 # HCI Portfolio

 Here is a portfolio of all of the Medium posts for the projects I worked on this term.
-Additionally each link has a image or video below it of part of the project I most directly worked on.
+Additionally each link has a image below it of part of the project I most directly worked on.

 If I were to choose one of the projects as the best I would say it my teams [Design for Wellbeing](https://medium.com/@ilanazeldin/design-for-wellbeing-7cc8d2f7a9a7).
 The reason for this is that it was the most technically complicated project in terms of coding and it worked fairly well.
 To try out the projecte click [here](https://brcoll.github.io/DesignForWellbeing/).
 The purpose of this project was to encourage adoptions of pets and inform people about health benifits of pet wonership.
 This was made into a short emotional response quiz game where the users facial reaction to photos of cats or dogs would be used to determine if the person was a cat or dog person.

 ## [Good Design, Bad Design](https://medium.com/@nxgamarra/good-design-bad-design-ab062df17c6b)